Female Bus Driver Attraction

 Regular posts over the following weeks tied in Ferne’s experiences behind the wheel with broader recruitment activity continuing to present bus driving as a viable career option for women.

-By the end of March 2016, Stagecoach had seen an increase in applications from women by approximately 30%, growing from 9.6% in February up to 12.5% of all applications (2,189).
+After just the first month of the campaign, Stagecoach had seen an increase in applications from women by approximately 30%, growing from 9.6% in February up to 13.5% of all applications (2,189) in March.

-Since the launch of Stagecoach London’s social media activity in March 2016, the number of female followers has grown from 28% at the end of March, up to 33% at the end of September.
+Since the launch of Stagecoach London’s social media activity, the number of female followers has grown from 28% at the end of March, up to 35% at the end of September.